District Referral

 All Level

 The all level certification area will allow a participant to teach various subject areas in grades EC-12.
-Subject areas include art, physical education, dance, music, theater, health and languages other than english (LOTE).
+Subject areas include art, physical education, dance, music, theater, health, or languages other than English (LOTE).

 SPED EC-12